rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 {{% chapter_header "React State: Add item to array" "react-state-array-add-item" %}}

-One of the most common examples is to add an item to an array in React state.
+One of the most common questions is how to add an item to an array in React state.
 Since you are not allowed to mutate the state directly, you cannot simply push an item to an array.

 {{< highlight javascript "hl_lines=8 9 13 14 15 17 18 19 20 21 22 23 24 25 26 27 38 39 40 41 42 43 44 45 46 47 48 49" >}}
 import React, { Component } from 'react';